google/qwix/docs/source/get_started.rst

 * :doc:`LoRA/QLoRA provider <lora>`

-It's also possible to implement your own provider by subclassing existing ones, which is perfect for researchers to :doc:`explore novel quantization algorithms <extend>`.
+It's also possible to implement your own provider by subclassing existing ones, which is perfect for researchers to explore novel quantization algorithms.